Latitudeda/PhotoCAD_Docs/docs/en/CreatePcell/splitter.rst

               ports += bend_top["op_1"].with_name(port_names[2])

-      * Return the instances, elements, and ports in the component unit.
+      * Return the instances, elements, and ports in the component cell.

       ::